mar10/yabs/docs/sphinx/ug_reference.rst

     Also pre-releases will be flagged.

-    If `null` or undefined, this test is activated if a `winget_release` task is present and `--no-winget` is ot passed.
+    If `null` or undefined, this test is activated if a `winget_release` task is present and `--no-winget` is not passed.

 yabs (str), default: *null*
     Test if the installed Yabs version matches the provided specification. |br|